ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

 #### Step 2 - NSCF Calculation
 Take the density calculated in the previous step and use it to perform a non-self-consistent calculation on a denser k-point grid.
-We want a good representation of how the state energies vary as we move around the Brillouin zone so we use a much denser grid here than we need to obtain a converged density in the previous step.
+We want an accurate description of how the KS energies vary as we move around the Brillouin zone so we use a much denser grid here than we need to obtain the converged density in the previous step.

 The difference between this and the band structure calculation is that here we use a uniform sampling of the Brillouin zone, rather than a path between